-Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$953,020 (December 31, 2019 - \$893,020).
+Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$953,020 (December 31, 2020 - \$953,020).

-On August 18, 2015, the Company entered into a Distribution and Supply Agreement with Photocure ASA (the "Distribution and Supply Agreement") to acquire the exclusive rights to market, promote, distribute and sell the Cysview[®] product in Canada including an exclusive right to use the Cysview[®] trademark and a license to use the patents associated with the product in Canada.
-The Company incurred costs totalling \$859,400 (December 31, 2019 - \$859,400) related to the acquisition and commercialization of Cysview[®], which was launched in the Canadian market in November 2015.
-This asset has a finite life and is being amortized on a straight-line basis over the remaining eighteen-month estimated economic life.
+On August 18, 2015, the Company entered into a Distribution and Supply Agreement with Photocure ASA (the "Distribution and Supply Agreement") to acquire the exclusive rights to market, promote, distribute and sell the Cysview® product in Canada including an exclusive right to use the Cysview® trademark and a license to use the patents associated with the product in Canada.
+The Company incurred costs totalling \$859,400 (December 31, 2020 - \$859,400) related to the acquisition and commercialization of Cysview®, which was launched in the Canadian market in November 2015.
+BioSyent entered into a Termination and Transition Agreement with Photocure ASA, that ended the Distribution and Supply Agreement effective December 31, 2021.
+On January 1, 2022, BioSyent discontinued all commercialization efforts on Cysview® and returned the Canadian rights for Cysview® to Photocure ASA as of January 12, 2022.
+As part of the Termination and Transition Agreement, BioSyent received service fees totalling \$125,000 during the year ended December 31, 2021.
+Such fees are included in return of rights service fees on the Consolidated Statements of Comprehensive Income.
+As of December 31, 2021, the Cysview® product license intangible asset has a carrying value of \$nil.